alexbfree/thesis/src/chapter-7.md

 #### Insight 2: Ecosystem Information is an antidote to Digital Life Complexity

 No matter how understandable the data itself is, it is also critical that people can acccess information about their data ecosystem.
 Without this, there will always be aspects of their data that are beyond their awareness or beyond the reach of what they can access, control or manage.
+Many tools today do not recognise this, and build for a world that does not exist.
+It is important that people have tools that allow them to interact with multiple providers and data sources across their digital life.

 ### Data Useability